 MYOFASCIAL DECOMPRESSION (MFD)

-Myofascial Decompression (MFD) involves the use of a pneumatic pump along with plastic vacuum cups that are placed on the skin to release the fascia and muscle tissue underneath.
+Myofascial Decompression (MFD) involves the use of a pneumatic pump along with plastic vacuum cups that are placed on the skin to improve elasticity and the slide between the fascial planes.

 MUSCLE ENERGY TECHNIQUE (MET)